alexzhangs/aws-cfn-vpn/README.md

 ## Tips

-1. How to change the IP address of EC2 instance of the Manager stack or the Node stack?
+1. How to change the IP address of the EC2 instance of the Manager stack or the Node stack?

     Update the stack with a new value of parameter `EipDomain`, switch the